-CHECK THE PRINTER CABLE CONNECTIONS - Ensure that the printer cable is properly connected to the computer (see page 38).
+CHECK THE PRINTER CABLE CONNECTIONS - Ensure that the printer cable is properly connected to the computer (see "Setting Up a Printer" on page 38).

 TEST THE ELECTRICAL OUTLET - Ensure that the electrical outlet is working by testing it with another device, such as a lamp.